ImChong/Practice_LeetCode_C/README.md

 ## Debug Code

-> In order to debug source code in VSCode, select the .c file that wish to run.
+> In order to debug source code in VSCode, select the `main.c` file that wish to run.
 > First Build & Run source code as the above section.
 > Then click the following button in VSCode:
 >